Starbruder/The-Simulation/README.md

 # Simulation
-A school project, to simulate stuff/something
+A school project, to simulate a forest-fire.